There are now 3 possible online modes for units:

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

-- Students are able to (1) work effectively in teams; (2) communicate effectively using technical reports; (3) demonstrate critical thinking and information literacy; (4) explain the basic theory and principles of hydraulics and their applications in engineering; (5) apply knowledge of hydraulics to solve a wide range of engineering problems; (6) demonstrate skills in problem identification, formulation and solution; and (7) solve practical engineering problems using the skills established through the unit.
+- Students are able to (1) work effectively in teams; (2) communicate effectively using technical reports; (3) demonstrate critical thinking and information literacy; (4) explain the theory and principles of hydraulics and their applications in civil engineering; (5) apply knowledge of hydraulics to solve a wide range of engineering problems; and (6) demonstrate skills in analysing experimental uncertainties.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) laboratories; and (3) in-class tests.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) lab report; and (3) test and exam.
 Further information is available in the unit outline.

 For units commencing in May 2022 or later the availability of the supplementary assessment is subject to confirmation.Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 Except where supplementary assessment is not available in a unit, it will be offered to students in all units who:

 - Have passed over half the units taken in the teaching period concerned, except where they are only enrolled in two or less units in the period;

 - Have submitted all assessment items in the unit;